Mabel Thurston: Early life

-World War I
+First World War

-In March 1915 following the resignation of Annie Tombe as matron of No. 2 New Zealand General Hospital due poor health, Thurston was offered the position and she immediately decided to accept subject to the consent of the North Canterbury Hospital and Charitable Aid Board, even though it paid little more than half of her previous salary.
-The board unanimously agreed to grant Thurston leave of absence with Frederick C. Horrell, chairman of the board, and Mr H. B. Sorensen, chairman of the Hospital Committee, expressing their appreciation for her service, especially in the training of nurses, and voiced the opinion that her appointment would be an honour to the hospital and the board, as well as to Miss Thurston herself.
+In March 1915, following the resignation of Annie Tombe as matron of No. 2 New Zealand General Hospital due poor health, Thurston was offered the position and she immediately decided to accept subject to the consent of the North Canterbury Hospital and Charitable Aid Board, even though it paid little more than half of her previous salary.
+The board unanimously agreed to grant Thurston leave of absence with Frederick C. Horrell, chairman of the board, and Mr H. B. Sorensen, chairman of the Hospital Committee, expressing their appreciation for her service, especially in the training of nurses, and voiced the opinion that her appointment would be an honour to the hospital and the board.
 Sub-matron Sister Rose Muir was promoted to act as matron during Thurston's absence.

-Thurston took up her new position at the end of June 1915.

-On 17 August 1916 Thurston also took on the additional duties of being in charge of the New Zealand Army Nursing Service (NZANS) in the United Kingdom, until in February 1917 she was appointed Matron-in-Chief of the NZANS.
+Thurston took up her new position as matron at the end of June 1916.
+On 17 August 1916, Thurston also took on the additional duties of being in charge of the New Zealand Army Nursing Service (NZANS) in the United Kingdom, until in February 1917 she was appointed matron-in-chief of the NZANS.
 At this point Fanny Wilson took over Thurston’s duties as matron at Walton-on Thames.
 From January 1917 she worked full time from NZEF headquarters in London.

-Thurston role as matron-in-chief made her responsible for NZANS nurses on active duty in the United Kingdom, France and Egypt, as well as organising the supply of nurses and Voluntary Aid Detachment (VAD) personnel to New Zealand’s military hospitals in the United Kingdom.
+Thurston's role as matron-in-chief made her responsible for NZANS nurses on active duty in the United Kingdom, France and Egypt, as well as organising the supply of nurses and Voluntary Aid Detachment (VAD) personnel to New Zealand's military hospitals in the United Kingdom.

-Once she had seen the benefits of massage treatment she used her position as Matron-in-Chief to successfully push for the establishment of a physio-therapy school to teach New Zealand nurses in the various techniques at the New Zealand Convalescent Hospital at Hornchurch, which opened in March 1918.
+Once she had seen the benefits of massage treatment, Thurston used her position as matron-in-chief to successfully push for the establishment of a physiotherapy school to teach New Zealand nurses in the various techniques at the New Zealand Convalescent Hospital at Hornchurch, which opened in March 1918.